Isn’t it amazing to have a chocolate cake in under five minutes?

 - 3 tablespoons milk

-Take a tall coffee mug and add the dry ingredients ( all purpose flour + sugar + cocoa powder + baking powder + salt) Mix well with a fork.
+Take a tall coffee mug and add the dry ingredients ( all-purpose flour + sugar + cocoa powder + baking soda + salt) Mix well with a fork.

 Add egg + vegetable oil + milk + vanilla extract and mix again with a fork until no lumps remain.
 Take care that the flour from the bottom of the cup mixes well too.

-Heat this in the microwave for 2 1/2 minutes.
-If its not done, keep for additional 30 seconds.
+Heat this in the microwave for 2 minutes.
+If it's not done, keep for an additional 30 seconds.
 The top of the cake rises during the cooking process and then settles down when you open the microwave.

-Take it out of the microwave, wait for two minutes, add your favorite topping or invert it into a plate, cut it horizontally into two to three pieces and add you favorite topping.
+Take it out of the microwave, add your favorite topping or invert it onto a plate, cut it horizontally into two pieces and add your favorite topping.

 Adding chocolate chips or bits adds extra moistness.
-If you don't have chocolate chips, add chopped chocolate bars.
+If you don't have chocolate chips, add chopped chocolate chunks.

-This cake tastes as good as the cake baked in oven, i.e., if you have it within a short period of time.
+This cake tastes as good as the cake baked in oven if you have it within a short period of time.
 After few hours the cake tends to dry out.
 Tightly covering the cake with a cling wrap/plastic wrap to helps retain moistness.

 You can mix the batter in a bowl and divide it into two smaller cups.
 Try to coat the inside of the cup with oil or butter so that its easier to clean up later.

-Keeping a plate below the mug can catch any spills incase the cup size is small for the batter.
+Keep a plate below the mug so that you can catch any spills incase the cup size is small for the batter.